miguisanson/CAPSTONE-USLS-MVP/README.md

 > If you change anything under `frontend/src`, run `npm run build` (or use `npm run dev:web`) to see it.

-## 4. Database
+## Database

 By default the app uses a local SQLite file (`usls_gs_demo.sqlite3`) so it runs with no database server setup.
-To use MySQL instead, set this in `.env`:
+To use MySQL instead, install MySQL 8, create a database, and set this in `.env`:

 ```env
 DATABASE_URL=mysql+pymysql://root:1234@localhost:3306/usls_gs_demo